thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

 ---
-title: SmartRest Templates
+title: SmartREST Templates
 tags: [Operate, Cumulocity]
 ---

-[Custom SmartRest 2.0 Templates](https://cumulocity.com/guides/reference/smartrest-two) can be used to extend the functionality of a device to support more operations than what the [static SmartREST templates](https://cumulocity.com/guides/reference/smartrest-two/#mqtt-static-templates) offer.
+[Custom SmartREST 2.0 Templates](https://cumulocity.com/guides/reference/smartrest-two) can be used to extend the functionality of a device to support more operations than what the [static SmartREST templates](https://cumulocity.com/guides/reference/smartrest-two/#mqtt-static-templates) offer.

 `thin-edge.io` supports subscription to custom templates as documented [here](https://cumulocity.com/guides/users-guide/device-management/#smartrest-templates).